hassamwazir/hassamwazir.github.io/_posts/2020-02-20-controls-system-config.md

 - Percentage Overshoot $$(PO)$$ - The percentage by which the output overshot the input value
 - Settling time $$(t_s)$$ - the time it took for the system to reach steady state

-**Note:** Since the system oscillates for quite a while very close to the steady state, we take settling time as the time when the output is 2% of the steady state (when output is within 2% range of the steady state.
-For example if the steady state is 1, the settling time can be the time it takes for the output to reach 1.02 or 0.98 or any value in between, whichever comes first).
+**Note:** Since the system oscillates for quite a while very close to the steady state, we take settling time as the time when the output is 2% of the steady state (when output is within the 2% range of the steady state.
+For example, if the steady state is 1, the settling time can be the time it takes for the output to reach 1.02 or 0.98 or any value in between, whichever comes first).

 As an example, we will consider a system with 5% overshoot $$(PO)$$ and a settling time $$(t_s)$$ of 3s.